HelpMeFinishPhD/Qcamp2019/missions/Charlie_M1.md

 Point allocation scheme:
 * Based on the number of correct responses in the handout.

-#### [20 points] [Final Mission] Let make them chat
+#### [20 points] [Final Task] Let make them chat
 > *The Internet: transforming society and shaping the future through chat.*

 > *- Dave Barry*

 Objectives:
-1. Successfully communicate a message from Charlie-sender to Charlie-receiver via the IR link by using the program XXX111 and XXX111,
+1. Successfully communicate a message from Charlie-sender to Charlie-receiver via the IR link by using the program chatting.py,
-1. Chatting (i.e. send a few messages back and forth) by using the program XXX111 and XXX111.
+1. Chatting (i.e. send a few messages back and forth) by using the program chatting.py.

 Point allocation scheme:
-* [Full] points by completing all the objectives **within 60 minutes** from the start of Mission 1 (leaving 10 more minutes to wrap up other missions), or if fails,
+* [Full] points by completing all the objectives **within 60 minutes** from the start of Mission 1 (leaving 10 more minutes to wrap up other tasks), or if fails,
 * [80%] of total points by completing all the objectives within the time limit, or if fails,
 * Maximum of [80%] of total points, proportional to the effort and the number of completed tasks at the end of the time limit.